toleda/audio_ALC892/README.txt

 [Process completed]
 ___________________________

 5. If output is the same, success.
+5a.
+Terminal/Shell/Export Text As../Terminal Saved Output/Desktop/audio_ALC892
+5b.
 Restart

 6. If errors or a different output;
 6a.
 Install Desktop/audio_ALC892/AppleHDA-orig.kext to S/L/E/AppleHDA.kext
 6b.
 Go to Step 1.